Keitudimps/AI-for-everyone/README.md

 **Types of AI**
 ANI(Artificial narrow intelligence)- These only perform one task e.g. speackers.
 Generative AI- builds new content like pictures or stories based on what it has learned e.g. ChatGPT.
 AGI(Artificial General Intelligence)- Can do anything a human can do.

+# Machine Learning
+A branch of Artificial Intelligence that allows computers to learn from data and improve their performance over time without being programmed for every task.

+**How It Works:**
+1. Data is collected.
+2. The computer looks for patterns in that data.
+3. It then makes predictions or decisions based on what it learned.

+**Types of Machine Learning**
+Supervised Learning – The computer learns from labeled data.
+Unsupervised Learning – The computer finds patterns in unlabeled data.
+Reinforcement Learning – The computer learns by trial and error.

 # Reference
 [AI for everyone](https://www.coursera.org/programs/advanced-digital-skills-5a-cpt-july2025-fs5qr/learn/ai-for-everyone?source=search)